Florida Landmarks

 7. Dry Tortugas National Park

 Our next Florida landmark is a 100-square mile park is mostly open water with seven small islands.
-Accessible only by boat or seaplane, the park is known the world over as the home of magnificent Fort Jefferson, picturesque blue waters, superlative coral reefs and marine life, and the vast assortment of bird life that frequents the area.
+Accessible only by boat or seaplane, the park is known the world over as the home of magnificent Fort Jefferson, clear blue waters, superlative coral reefs and marine life, and the vast assortment of bird life that frequents the area.

 At #7 on our list of the Best Florida Landmarks is Dry Tortugas National Park.